TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 This controller shall implement safety controls to prevent overheating of the controller to minimize operating risks to the controller and the user.
 The controller shall continuously monitor signals such as temperature and current to ensure the system is operating within safe limits and turn the device off whenvever the system is not.
 The controller shall have additional user protections to ensure that the controller cannot operate when the user desires it to be off and produce error codes to tell the user why the system is not letting them do something that could be potentially dangerous.

 [Software]
+This controller shall utilize a microcontroller to be able to recieve and interpret signals from the thermocouples and from user interfaces.
+The microcontroller will enable the team to implement any necessay feedback loops digitally by coding the microcontroller rather than relying on hardware.
 This controller shall have preprogrammed power settings to ensure a user friendly and safe heating operation.

--> add stuff about LCD or keypad input or whatever

 [PCB]
+This controller shall provide a user interface by utilizing a PCB.

 ### Hardware Block Diagram - John & Everyone
 ***